torvalds/linux/Documentation/driver-api/firmware/firmware-usage-guidelines.rst

 Drivers that use firmware from linux-firmware should follow the rules in this guide.
-(Where there is limited control of the firmware, i.e. company doesn't support Linux, firmwares sourced from misc places, then of course these rules will not apply strictly.)
+(Where there is limited control of the firmware, i.e. company doesn't support GNU/Linux, firmwares sourced from misc places, then of course these rules will not apply strictly.)

 * Firmware files shall be designed in a way that it allows checking for